SolhavenGames/Elementals-of-Tulia/TuliaArc/Stories/TheCrusade'sCrust.md

 The air rumbles as Asli flies.
 “The bug’s back for more?”
 She yells from the sky.
 “Watch how easy it is to melt snow.”

 She crashes down from the sky, catching Kael as she goes by.
 Kael uses the surrounding snow to bury them.
 He slips his way out, right before I punch the mound, pushing Asli out of it.
-Then a flurry of darts chase her, exploding once they get close enough.
+Then a flurry of knives chase her, exploding once they get close enough.

 Asli defeats Kael and I using a fire whip, cracking through the air with quick and painful swings, making it hard to close the distance.
 She lands a crucial strike on the back of my legs, causing me to fall onto the